p1nh0/p1nh0.github.io/README.md

 - Other content is either embedded through other platforms (ex: Bandcamp, etc.) or has a download link to your Gdrive

-# HOWTO: Add Content to www.tiagoangelo.net
+# HOW TO: Add Content to www.tiagoangelo.net

 This guide explains how to properly add new content to your portfolio site, following best practices for structure and SEO.